openthread/openthread/examples/platforms/emsk/README.md

 ## Note

 The EMSK platform is a configurable, FPGA-based software development platform for the ARC EM Processor Family.
+Please note that:

-The platform does not currently feature a True Random Number Generator (TRNG), which is required for certification to the Thread Specification.
+* The platform does not currently feature a True Random Number Generator (TRNG), which is required for certification to the Thread Specification.
 Users looking to certify the OpenThread implementation for their own ARC-based platforms will need to add a TRNG to their platform and modify our reference implementation based on EMSK accordingly in order to achieve certification for their platform.
+* The platform does not currently contain a on-chip EUI64, which is required for a network device.
+Users will need to add a unique number as EUI64 for their own ARC-based platform in `<path-to-openthread>/examples/platforms/emsk/radio.c`.
+It can be set manually or loaded from non-volatile memory.

 ## Toolchain